 David S. Casey, Jr., honored by the University of San Diego (USD) with the Author E. Hughes Career Achievement Award.

-Following appeals, Federal District Judge H. Russell of Anchorage Alaska ordered Exxon Mobil Corp to nearly $7 billion in punitive damages including interest, as retribution for the massive oil spill following the 1989 crash of the Exxon Valdez oil tanker.
+Following appeals, Federal District Judge H. Russell of Anchorage Alaska ordered Exxon Mobil Corp to pay nearly $7 billion in punitive damages including interest, as retribution for the massive oil spill following the 1989 crash of the Exxon Valdez oil tanker.

 David S. Casey, Jr., honored with the Daniel T. Broderick III award – named after Dan Broderick, a highly regarded local attorney who met an untimely death in 1989 – at the 20th Annual Red Boudreau Trial Lawyers Dinner